muak/AiForms.Effects/README.md

 * LongCommand
     * Long Tap Command
 * LongCommandParameter
-    * Long Tap Command
+    * Long Tap Command Parameter
 * EffectColor
     * background color when to tap.if it doesn't setting,nothing will occur.
 * EnableRipple
     * Ripple Effect On/Off (default true,android only)<br>
-      If you don't need to ripple effect,it make EnableRipple false .
+      If you don't have to use ripple effect,it make EnableRipple false.

 ### How to Xaml